 - Pumpkin Muffins: Moist pumpkin muffins with a crumbly streusel topping are great in the sukkah and all season long!

-- Pumpkin with Spiced Coconut Custard: Thai in origin, this recipe features a hollowed-out pumpkin with custard baked inside of it.
+- Pumpkin with Spiced Coconut Custard: This Thai recipe features a hollowed-out pumpkin with custard baked inside of it.
 When served, your lucky guests get to enjoy the sweet and spicy custard with soft, delicious pumpkin.

-- Pumpkin Chocolate Rugelach: This autumn version of the quintessential Jewish desserts pumpkin and spice to enhance its buttery pastry.
+- Pumpkin Chocolate Rugelach: This autumn version of the quintessential Jewish dessert combines pumpkin and spice to enhance its buttery pastry.

 - Dark and Spicy Pumpkin Pie: This version of the popular dish, made with brown sugar and maple syrup, will fill your kitchen with fragrant spices as it bakes.